Advertisement

 New partnership offers school districts resources, camaraderie in bolstering student data privacy practices

-The K-12 tech group Consortium for School Networking this month launched a new partnership for school districts that want to bolster their student data privacy practices, and several school districts — including in Indiana and South Carolina — have committed to the practice.
+The K-12 tech group Consortium for School Networking this month launched a new partnership for state education agencies that want to bolster their student data privacy practices.
+Several states, including Indiana and South Carolina, have committed to the practice.

 CoSN’s Trusted Learning Environment State Partnership Program, which launched on Nov.
-7, builds on the organization’s Trusted Learning Environment State Subscription Plan that has been operational for six years.
-It offers school districts a seal of achievement to display if they complete all practice area requirements.
+7, builds on the organization’s Trusted Learning Environment Seal program that has been operational for six years.
+The TLE Seal offers school districts a seal of achievement to display if they complete all practice area requirements and implement high standards for protecting student data privacy.

-The unique seal can be earned for not only their privacy maturity, but their “commitment to ongoing improvement in their student data privacy program,” according to the program’s director.
+The group says members of the State Partnership Program will receive an unlimited number of free applications and renewals for its TLE Seal program.
+The seal can be earned for not only their privacy maturity, but their “commitment to ongoing improvement in their student data privacy program,” according to the program’s director.

 Privacy’s pulse